Saskatoon Fire - News Releases

 - A fire investigator is on scene to conduct an examination to identify the cause, origin and damage estimate.

-Firefighters observed smoke coming from apartment.
+Firefighters observed heavy smoke and flames coming from a suite in the apartment complex

 - The fire has been brought under control.